Preventing Christmas, Yule Log, and Other Winter Holiday Fires

 7. Confirm Your Fire Alarms Are Installed and Working Properly

-Fire alarms or smoke detectors can quickly alert you of a dangerous fire, prompting you to evacuate your home and potentially extinguish it if you feel it’s safe to do so.
+Fire alarms, smoke detectors and other smart home devices can quickly alert you of a dangerous fire, prompting you to evacuate your home and potentially extinguish it if you feel it’s safe to do so.

 Your smoke detector should have a test button you can press.
 If the alarm produces no sound or it’s faint, you should either replace your batteries or install a new alarm.
 Smoke detectors should be replaced every 10 years or earlier.